A roadmap for the computation of persistent homology: Acknowledgements

 \section{Acknowledgements}

 We thank the Rabadan Lab at Columbia University for providing the HIV and H3N2 sequences used in \cite{CCR13} and Giovanni Petri for sharing the data sets used in \cite{PSDV13}.
-We thank Adrian Clough, Patrizio Frosini, Florian Klimm, Vitaliy Kurlin, Robert MacKay, James Meiss, Dane Taylor, Leo Speidel, Parker Edwards, and Bernadette Stolz for helpful comments on a draft of this paper.
+We thank Krishna Bhogaonker, Adrian Clough, Patrizio Frosini, Florian Klimm, Vitaliy Kurlin, Robert MacKay, James Meiss, Dane Taylor, Leo Speidel, Parker Edwards, and Bernadette Stolz for helpful comments on a draft of this paper.
 We also thank the anonymous referees for their many helpful comments.
 The first author thanks Ulrich Bauer, Michael Lesnick, Hubert Wagner, and Matthew Wright for helpful discussions, and thanks Florian Klimm, Vidit Nanda, and Bernadette Stolz for precious advice.
 The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility (\url{http://dx.doi.org/10.5281/zenodo.22558}) in carrying out some of the computations performed in this work.
 The first author thanks the support team at the ARC for their assistance.
 NO and PG are grateful for support from the EPSRC grant EP/G065802/1 (The Digital Economy HORIZON Hub).
 HAH gratefully acknowledges EPSRC Fellowship EP/K041096/1.
 NO and UT were supported by The Alan Turing Institute through EPSRC grant EP/N510129/1.
-The authors declares that they have no competing interests.
+NO and HAH were supported by the EPSRC institutional grant D4D01270 BKA1.01.